 Hi, my name is Karen.
-I have type 1, insulin-dependent diabetes, but my struggles with food began long before this diagnosis.
+I’ve lived with type 1, insulin-dependent diabetes for the past 20 years, but my struggles with food began long before this diagnosis.
 I had always been an active and thin child and never gave a second thought to my weight or the food I ate.
 I loved to ride my bike, run, jump, play outside, and be adventurous.
 It wasn’t until I was a teenager that my issues with food, weight gain, and dissatisfaction with my body began.
 Prior to my senior year in high school, I had spent a summer in Norway living with a rural farm family.
 While this incredible experience shaped my future career in agriculture, it also led to a ten-pound weight gain and the beginning of my journey with dieting and negative body image.
 The clincher was the 3 p.m. “midday snack.”
-While most of the family members took one serving of the traditional pastry and jam (all made fresh), I could not get enough, knowing I would be heading home to the U.S. at the end of the summer.
+While most of the family members took one serving of the traditional pastry and jam – all made fresh – I could not get enough, knowing I would be heading home to the U.S. at the end of the summer.
 Thus began my first carbohydrate cravings.
 Once home, I would sneak down to the kitchen at night and make peanut-butter-and-jelly sandwiches.
 By the end of senior year I still carried those extra ten pounds and had attended my first weight-loss program.

 While I pursued my college career in plant science and agriculture and learned about growing food, I was always conscious of my body and never happy with my weight.
-After graduating from Cornell with a BS in Plant Science, I went to work for Cornell Cooperative Extension, where I trained vegetable farmers across upstate New York from Albany to Buffalo.
-Coordinating programs in Integrated Pest Management, I taught farmers new ways to use fewer pesticides.
-It was extremely rewarding, but as I saw how the marketplace often dictated the practices used in the field I became interested in the economics of food and agriculture.
+After graduating from Cornell with a BS in Plant Science, I went to work for Cornell Cooperative Extension, where I trained vegetable farmers across upstate New York.
+I taught farmers new ways to use fewer pesticides.
+It was extremely rewarding, but as I saw how the marketplace dictated the practices used in the field I became interested in the economics of food and agriculture.
 This led to an MS in Agricultural, Food, and Resource Economics from Rutgers.
 I remember the challenges and stresses of finishing my thesis, getting married, buying a house, and starting a new job with an agricultural consulting firm all at the same time.
 After the birth of my second child I was back in academia working at Rutgers on food and agricultural policies with both industry and government.
 Food, whether eating it, growing it or studying it, has always been a central theme of my life!

 My journey took me to many places.
 I started diet programs once again.
 Weigh-ins, counselors, shakes, bars, and supplements resulted only in minimal success and ever more frustration, as three times a week I had to climb on their scale and feel humiliated.
 There had to be a better way!
 I figured that by now I knew as much about nutrition as the counselors, but not how to stick to it.
 Nothing I did dealt effectively with my crazy appetite.